Ugo Rondinone: The 2000s

-To cite Bob Nickas, Rondinone's production is an “expanded field with many centers.”
-In recent years, the artist has continued to assert the law of contrasts and opposites, with the contraposition of works in black and white; others in gray, “earthy” or mineral tones, and multicolored works.
-The first category includes white trees created between 2003 and 2011, the installation Thank you silence from 2005, the group of sculptures entitled Poem (2006-2007), paintings of starry skies produced between 2008 and 2012, the Moonrise family of masks (2003-2005) or the “spectral” installation Thanx 4 nothing from 2015.
-In the more greyish, earthy and mineral tones: the clouds from 2008 and their diary; the nudes from 2010-2011, the birds from 2011; the horses from 2013-2014; the fish from 2016, and a large family of “archaic” and “atemporal” sculptures in bluestone created from 2013 on.
-As for color, it never ceases to permeate the artist’s works and exhibition presentations, regularly subjecting families of works initially produced in “neutral” tones to a wider chromatic spectrum.
+To cite Bob Nickas, Rondinone's production is an "expanded field with many centers".
+In recent years, the artist has continued to assert the law of contrasts and opposites, with the contraposition of works in black and white; others in gray, "earthy” or mineral tones, and multicolored works.
+The first category includes white trees created between 2003 and 2011, the installation Thank You Silence from 2005, the group of sculptures entitled Poem (2006–2007), paintings of starry skies produced between 2008 and 2012, the Moonrise family of masks (2003–2005) or the "spectral" installation Thanx 4 Nothing from 2015.

+In the more grayish, earthy and mineral tones: the clouds from 2008 and their diary; the nudes from 2010–2011, the birds from 2011; the horses from 2013–2014; the fish from 2016, and a large family of "archaic" and "atemporal" sculptures in bluestone created from 2013 on.
+As for color, it never ceases to permeate the artist's works and exhibition presentations, regularly subjecting families of works initially produced in "neutral" tones to a wider chromatic spectrum.

 One example is the wax-molded sculpture of a nude woman shown in 2021 at the Kamel Mennour gallery in Paris, in which the polychrome character of the nude was echoed in the space in which it was displayed, irradiating both the work and its setting.
-In conclusion, one can cite, in the context of Rondinone’s trajectory in general and in his polychrome works in particular, the families of mountains (2015-2018) and nuns + monks (2020).
-The mountains constitute colorful, abstract alternatives to the figurative bluestone sculptures, while the nuns + monks (2020), which encapsulate the spiritual questions Rondinone raises in his work, perfectly combine many of the “contradictory” vectors that characterize it.
+In conclusion, one can cite, in the context of Rondinone's trajectory in general and in his polychrome works in particular, the Families of Mountains (2015–2018) and Nuns + Monks (2020).

+The mountains constitute colorful, abstract alternatives to the figurative bluestone sculptures, while the Nuns + Monks (2020), which encapsulate the spiritual questions Rondinone raises in his work, perfectly combine many of the "contradictory" vectors that characterize it.
 Made in painted bronze, these sculptures were first conceived in the form of limestone models, allowing the artist to combine within the same proposition an origin from the mineral world and a chromatic treatment that is extremely artificial.
 In them, nature and culture converge.
 And the circle, a shape that has become iconic in Rondinone’s aesthetic, comes back around.

 Commissions

-Although he regularly exhibits in galleries, Rondinone may be most widely known for monumental public artworks such as Human Nature (2014), nine, colossal towers of stacked bluestone boulders that were characterized as an urban Stonehenge during their 2013 exhibition at Rockefeller Center in New York, where they attracted an estimated fifteen million viewers.
+Although he regularly exhibits in galleries, Rondinone may be most widely known for monumental public artworks such as Human Nature (2014), nine, colossal towers of stacked bluestone boulders that were characterized as an urban Stonehenge during their 2013 exhibition at Rockefeller Center in New York City, where they attracted an estimated fifteen million viewers.

 An equal number have experienced Seven Magic Mountains, an installation of stone pillars painted in rich, vibrant colors that Rondinone set in the Nevada desert outside of Las Vegas, and co-presented by the Art Production Fund and the Nevada Museum of Art.

 His series of rainbow-colored rooftop arches, painted with such slogans as “Hell NO!”
 (New Museum, New York) and “Breathe, Walk, Die” (Rockbund Museum, Shanghai), is ongoing.
 In 2018, Tate Liverpool commissioned Liverpool Mountain (2018), an outdoor "mountain" sculpture as a permanent installation in the building's courtyard.